* March Only! Free Saint Patrick Ebook Here.

 My favorite is the Week-At-A-Glance where each day is a strip down the page and all seven days are on the two page spread.
 It's like having a list of things to do.
 When I don't get it done, I just put an arrow to the next day.

 I use red pen for guests arriving or for things outside the house - whenever someone else's schedule must be met like altar boy practice or serving.
+I also like to mark the Catholic holy days and feast days.

 Right now I've striped a 70 page notebook and put the dates across the top.
 This works very well in the mean times till I can get a "real" planner.
 It's really just lines down the page - I've even quit using a ruler AND started teaching my younger children to do it for "us".
 I marvel at how much more important it is to have a place where everyone can look as the children get older.